burke-software/schooldriver/docs/index.rst

 ====================
 Attendance
 ====================
-SWoRD has a built in attendance module that allows teachers to record daily attendance.
-Attendance requires homerooms to be set up.
-Homerooms are simply courses that are designated as such.
+SWoRD has a built-in attendance module that allows teachers to record daily attendance.
+Homerooms must already be in place, which are simply courses that are designated as such.

 Taking Attendance
 --------------------
 1. Click **Attendance** from the navigation menu.
-2. Teachers will be presented a screen with a list of students currently in their class.
-3. Teachers can select to mark all students present by clicking the **Set all to Present** option or, alternatively, teachers can click the drop down box by each student to mark individually.
+2. A screen appears with a class list.
+Teachers can mark all students present by **Set all to Present** or click the dropdown menu to mark individually.

-The **notes** column is a blank box where teachers can enter notes regarding the student's attendance, for example if a student is marked absent, the teacher can indicate in the notes box the reason why said student was absent.
+Additional comments may be entered in the **Notes** column.

-**Things to keep in mind in taking attendance:**
+**Things to keep in mind:**

--If a student is already marked absent beforehand, the teacher will see this.
-At this point, nothing the teacher does will effect it.
+* If a student is already marked absent before, the teacher will see this.
+At this point, nothing the teacher does will affect it.
 Keeping it as absent will not change it.
 Marking present will also not change anything.

--Teachers are not allowed to edit atendance records.
+* Teachers are not allowed to edit attendance records.

--If two teachers mark the same student absent, it will not be recorded twice.
-This might happen if a student is enrolled in two different homerooms.
-If one teacher marks the student absent and the other present, the student will be considered absent.
+* If a student is enrolled in two different homerooms and is marked absent in one and present in the other, the student will be considered absent.

 --------------------
 Attendance Reports
 --------------------
-Built in to SWoRD are a number of pre-formatted and available attendance reports.
-The reports are designed to allow for the quick generation of data that a user may need to pull.
-Below, a list of available reports will be described.
+Under **Attendance**(navigation menu) and **Reports** are a number of pre-formatted attendance reports designed to be quickly exported into an Excel or Word document.
+The available reports are:

-*All reports are located in the same location and will export into an Excel document or a Word document.
-To access them, select Attendance from the navigation menu and select Reports.*

-**Daily Attendance** This report allows users with permission to generate the daily attendance for all students located in their school, separated by grade.
-Specifically, the report displays all students not marked Present, so the user who pulls this report will know which student was absent, why, and in what grade that student is in.
-Additionally, the report will tally the number of students absent by each grade which will be visible towards the bottom of the report.
+**Daily Attendance** This report allows users with permission to generate the daily attendance for all students, separated by grade.
+In particular, the report displays all *absent* students (not marked Present), reasons, and year classifications.
+Total absences by year classification are tallied at the bottom.

-**Lookup Student** Allows users to quickly look up a student's attendance record.
-The user will see the date/reasons for all days that student was marked absent/tardy/late excused, etc. in a Microsoft Word document.
+**Lookup Student** Allows users to look up a student's attendance record.
+The date/reasons for all absent/tardy/late excused, etc. are reported in a Word document.

-**Perfect Attendance Certificates** This report will produce a Word document with a list of student names who have zero absenses and tardies for the date range and/or year you set.
+**Perfect Attendance Certificates** For a date range or year, this report generates a Word document with a list of students who have zero absenses and tardies.

-**Daily Attendance Stats** Will produce an Excel document showing the date, number present, number absent and absent percentage.
-Users can select a range of dates or marking periods.
+**Daily Attendance Stats** For a date range or marking periods, this report generates an Excel document showing the date, number present, number absent, and absent percentage.

-**By Student Report** Produces a detailed Excel document covering every enrolled student, and displaying a tally of all absences and tardies, including what type of absence it was- excused, medical, holiday, religious, etc.
+**By Student Report** This report generates an Excel document of every enrolled student, displaying a tally of all absences and tardies including type of absence (excused, medical, holiday, religious, etc.).

-**Aggregate Report** Allows users to see a combined tally of all absences for the school, given a marking period or date range.
-Additionally, the report will produce an absolute Absent Percentage for the entire school.
+**Aggregate Report** For a date range or marking period, this report is a combined tally of all absences.
+An absolute Absent Percentage is also reported.

 -------------------
 Editing Attendance